-3.9 The proposed school and nursery building has been positioned in the eastern two thirds of the site with the playing fields and car park immediately surrounding it.
-The proposed POS woodland walk area is on the western third of the site and links well to the other open space and community centre off Price's Lane.
+3.10 The proposed school and nursery building has been positioned in the eastern two thirds of the site with the playing fields and car parking areas immediately surrounding it.
+The proposed open space for use by the public is on the western third of the site and links well to the other open space and community centre off Price's Lane.